Policyholder vs Insured vs Named Driver: Understanding the Difference

 What happens if someone not on my policy drives my car and causes an accident?

 If the driver had your permission, the permissive use clause in most policies will extend some level of coverage — usually your liability insurance applies to damages they cause to others.
-However, if that person is a regular household driver who was simply never added to the policy, your insurer can treat it as misrepresentation and deny the claim entirely.
+However, most insurers cap permissive use at around 12 occasions per year, and if that person is a regular household driver who was simply never added to the policy, your insurer can treat it as misrepresentation and deny the claim entirely.
+State rules also vary, so coverage outcomes depend heavily on where you live and your specific policy language.
 Always list regular drivers to avoid this risk.

 Who should be listed as a named insured vs. just a driver?